AuraQ/AutoCompleteForMendix/README.md

 # Features

 - Supports templates for results, allowing you to combine multiple attributes for display.
+- Search using a microflow or an XPath query.
 - Control the minimum number of characters user has to input before search executes.
 - Configure the message displayed to a user when further input is required.
 - Control whether a selected item can be cleared.